 This article is organized as follows:

 After reviewing a couple of general facts in Section \ref{sec:generalities}, we study projective and birational models of the canonical double cover of Enriques surfaces in Section \ref{sec:projective models}.
-These results extend previous work of Cossec \cite{Cossec Models} to characteristic $2$.
+This extends work of Cossec \cite{Cossec Models} to characteristic $2$.
 The main difficulty is that Saint-Donat's results \cite{Saint-Donat} on linear systems on K3 surfaces cannot be applied to this double cover and we have to find rather painful ways around.

 In Section \ref{sec:three quadrics} we show that the canonical double cover of an Enriques surface is birational to the complete intersection of three quadrics in $\PP^5$.
 We introduce the notion of a Cossec--Verra polarization and establish a couple of general facts about them.
 Finally, we explicitly describe the action of the finite flat group scheme of length two, which acts on this complete intersection.
 In particular, we will see that every Enriques surface arises via the Bombieri--Mumford--Reid construction of \cite{bm3}.